-Research Opportunities in PCA
+Research Opportunities in PHSOP

-The faculty members involved in the PCA Program have made significant accomplishments in their respective areas of interest.
+The faculty members involved in the PHSOP Program have made significant accomplishments in their respective areas of interest.
 Their ongoing projects are supported in part by grants from the private and public funding agencies, the pharmaceutical industry, and various private foundations.

-The expertise of PCA faculty includes:
+The expertise of PHSOP faculty includes:

 - Quality of life

 - Pharmaceutical marketing

 - Health Policy Evaluation

 Upon entering the PHSOP graduate program, the student will be assigned a graduate faculty advisor until the student selects a major professor.